Energy Dependence of Flavor Instabilities Stemming from Crossings in the Neutrino Flavor Lepton Number Angular Distribution: Outlook

 \section{Outlook}

-While fast flavor conversion of neutrinos in dense media has been widely investigated in the limit of zero vacuum frequency, the impact of vacuum mixing in the development of flavor instabilities is poorly understood.
-In the light of recent work pointing towards a co-existence of slow and fast flavor instabilities~\cite{Shalgar:2023aca,Shalgar:2022lvv,Shalgar:2022rjj}, we explore the relevance of vacuum mixing on the onset of flavor instabilities in the presence of ELN zero-crossings.
+Flavor conversion of neutrinos, triggered by crossings in the flavor lepton number (FLN) angular distribution, has been widely investigated in the limit of zero vacuum frequency (fast conversion).
+However, the impact of vacuum mixing in the development of flavor instabilities triggered by FLN crossings is poorly understood.
+In the light of recent work pointing towards a modification of the fast flavor conversion phenomenology for non-vanishing vacuum frequency~\cite{Chakraborty:2019wxe,Airen:2018nvp,Zaizen:2021wwl,Shalgar:2020xns,Shalgar:2021wlj}, we explore the relevance of vacuum mixing on the onset of flavor instabilities in the presence of FLN zero-crossings.

 Considering a mono-energetic, homogeneous, and axially symmetric neutrino gas, we rely on a perturbative approach and show that the odd powers in $\omega$ are linked to the angular distribution of the neutrino flavor particle number (FPN).
-Hence, when $\omega \neq 0$, the conversion dynamics does not depend on the neutrino flavor lepton number (FLN) only~\cite{Padilla-Gay:2021haz}, but also on the particle number analogously to slow flavor conversion~\cite{Raffelt:2007yz}.
+Hence, when $\omega \neq 0$, the conversion dynamics does not depend on the neutrino flavor lepton number (FLN) only~\cite{Padilla-Gay:2021haz}, but also on the particle number analogously to the traditional slow flavor conversion~\cite{Raffelt:2007yz}.

-Scanning a range of angular distributions for the electron flavors, we also find that $\omega \neq 0$ is responsible for inducing flavor instabilities in regions of the parameter space that are on the verge of instability for $\omega \rightarrow 0$.
-These instabilities are characterized by a growth rate of $\mathcal{O}(10)$ km$^{-1}$, i.e.~comparable to the one induced in the limit $\omega \rightarrow 0$.
+Scanning a range of angular distributions for the electron flavors, we investigate how the flavor instability regions are modified by $\omega \neq 0$.
+We find that $\omega \neq 0$ is responsible for inducing flavor instabilities in regions of the parameter space that are on the verge of instability for $\omega \rightarrow 0$.
+This implies that the distinction between fast and slow flavor evolution is not binary, but continuous.
+We have shown that it is possible to have a flavor instability in the absence of ELN zero-crossings for large neutrino number density due to the specific shape of the effective ELN angular distribution and the self-interaction strength.
+Deriving effective equations of motion that are formally identical to those of a system with $\omega\rightarrow0$ (where $\omega$ appears as a correction factor), we interpret the appearance of flavor instabilities for $\omega \neq 0$ as being due to the presence of a zero-crossing induced in the effective angular distribution which is a function of $\omega$.

-We also derive effective equations of motion that are formally identical to those of a system with $\omega\rightarrow0$, where $\omega$ appears as a correction factor.
-However, the corresponding effective angular distributions have non-zero imaginary parts that are difficult to interpret physically and limit the possibility of developing the linear normal mode analysis for an effective neutrino system.
-For the sake of simplicity, we have focused on a mono-energetic neutrino system; however, one should further expand this work to include the coupling among different energy modes.

 \acknowledgments

 This project has received support from the Funda\c{c}\~ao de Amparo \`a Pesquisa do Estado de S\~ao Paulo (FAPESP, Project No.~2022/01568-0 and No.~2022/09421-8), the Danmarks Frie Forskningsfond (Project No.~8049-00038B), the European Union (ERC, ANET, Project No.~101087058), and the Deutsche Forschungsgemeinschaft through Sonderforschungbereich SFB 1258 ``Neutrinos and Dark Matter in Astro- and Particle Physics'' (NDM).
 Views and opinions expressed are those of the authors only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.